PM ChangeAgent Commentary by Stacy Goff.

 F. If your Project Manager candidates are not engaged in continuous learning, then their job will be lost to Artificial Intelligence—or to candidates who demonstrate their continuous learning, by sharing their freshest insights with others.

-The Gig Economy can be risky, or it can be a market differentiator for the smartest enterprises.
+PM In The Gig Economy can be risky, or it can be a market differentiator for the smartest enterprises.
 And it can be especially useful for project managers, and the organizations that employ them.
 This is because our practitioners are the smart secret to well-managed organizational change, and to high business benefit.
 The Gig Economy will, as it matures (and as decision-makers mature in its use), highlight the talents of the smartest Executives and Managers, and the best project managers.